wa1id/github-user-repositories/README.md

 - `map()`: map an array of objects to a Component

+- `trim()`: remove any trailing or leading empty spaces.
+Used for checking if the searchfield is empty.
+Without using `trim()` an empty space like `" "` would would be considered not empty

 - Template strings: API calls are done using template strings for better readability.
 Example: `api.github.com/users/${username}/repos`

 - Object destructuring